Find a Law Firm

 Find an Approved Solicitor on the Furness Building Society Conveyancing Panel

-Do all the firms listed on your search have online case tracking as I was under the impression that this was a precondition of being on the Furness Building Society solicitor panel?
+Do all the firms listed on your directory have online case tracking as I was under the impression that this was a precondition of being on the Furness Building Society conveyancing panel?

 No. There is no CML Part 2 or Building Society Association requirement relating to online case tracking.
 Some law firms operate such technology and some don't.